 Skip to content

-Quick answer: The best time to visit Mauritius is April-May and September-November.
+Quick take: The short answer on Mauritius: The longer answer involves weather windows, festival timing, and the difference between ‘technically open’ and ‘actually enjoyable.’
 Shoulder seasons (April-May, September-November) give Mauritius at its best — warm but not humid, calm seas for snorkeling and beach time, and rates well below the European-school-holiday peaks.
 May-October is dry and pleasant; September is the sweet spot.

 Mauritius is the Indian Ocean’s most accessible honeymoon destination — Creole culture, French food, British infrastructure, and beaches that genuinely earn their reputation.
 The climate is consistent warm year-round but cyclone risk and trade winds shape the calendar.
 Here is the practical guide.